new92/IGFI/README.md

   git clone https://github.com/new92/IGFollowersIncreaser
   cd IGFollowersIncreaser
   cd InstagramFollowers
   cd V<and the version you want to use.
-Example: cd V1   Available versions: 1 and 2>
+Example: cd V1   Available versions: 1 or 2 or 3>
   sudo pip install -r requirements.txt python3 mainV<and the name of the folder.
 Example: python3 mainV1.py>.py
 ```